-In addition to constituting qualified dividend income to noncorporate investors, such dividends are expected to be eligible for the dividends received deduction available to corporate shareholders of the Fund under Section 243 of the Internal Revenue Code.
+Dividends from the Fund are expected to be eligible for the dividends received deduction available to corporate shareholders of the Fund under Section 243 of the Code.
 However, corporate shareholders of the Fund should be aware that certain limitations apply to the availability of the dividends received deduction, including rules which limit the deduction in cases where (i) certain holding period requirements are not met, (ii) a corporate shareholder of the Fund is obligated (e.g., pursuant to a short sale) to make related payments with respect to positions in substantially similar or related property, or (iii) the corporate shareholder's investment in shares of the Fund is financed with indebtedness.
-Corporate shareholders of the Fund should consult their own tax advisers regarding the application of these limitations to their particular situations.
+Corporate shareholders of the Fund should consult their own tax advisors regarding the application of these limitations to their particular situations.